-Coast Hotels had been a long-time member of Green Key Global (GKG) but the recent GKG program refresh by the Hotel Association of Canada (HAC) was a factor in the chain’s decision to put a renewed focus on green hotel certification.
-Kirby Yung noted that with Version 3.0 of the GKG Eco-Rating Program released in 2016, “HAC made the program more intuitive.
-They introduced progressive ratings and made it more responsive to hotels.
-Working with them, we learned how the assessment process was evolving and how we could kick start it again at the brand level and with our hotels.
+Coast Hotels had been a long-time member of Green Key Global (GKG) but the GKG program refresh by the Hotel Association of Canada (HAC) was a factor in the chain’s decision to put a renewed focus on green hotel certification.
+Diem-Guy noted that with the latest 3.0 Version of the GKG Eco-Rating Program released in 2016, “HAC made the program more intuitive.
+They introduced progressive ratings and made them more responsive to hotels.
+Working with GKG, we learned how the assessment process was evolving and how we could kick-start it again at the brand level and with our hotels.
 It was a shared conversation.”

 In the spring of 2017, Coast kicked off the assessment process by initiating a review and planning exercise across the brand.
-They established a target for all properties to complete GKG Eco-Rating assessments by October of that year, and every year after that.
-“The purpose is to establish a benchmark and to measure year-to-year improvements across the chain,” said Kirby Yung.
+They established a target for all properties to complete GKG Eco-Rating assessments by October of that year and every year after that.
+“The purpose is to establish benchmarks and to measure year-over-year improvements across our portfolio of hotels,” said Diem-Guy.

-By the fall – about six months after initiating the process at the corporate level – properties provided verification of their completed individual assessments and a copy of their rating to head office, which allowed them to confirm that all hotels were up to standard.
-“Then we started celebrating,” said Kirby-Jung, “We put the Green Key Global logo on emails and other promotional materials.”
+By the fall – about six months after initiating the process at the corporate level – properties provided verification of their completed individual assessments and a copy of their rating to head office, which allowed them to confirm to guests and meeting planners that all hotels were up to standards in eco-friendly hotel practices.

 “Green Key Global has enabled Coast Hotels to communicate with confidence that we have green ethics as a brand.”